 What are the dangers of having a squirrel infestation?

-Animals in attics pose many risks for homeowners, but a squirrel infestation can be especially serious.
+Squirrels in attics or walls pose many risks for homeowners, but a squirrel infestation can be especially serious.
 Squirrels will gnaw through almost anything, including electrical wiring.
 Their presence could easily lead to a devastating fire in your home.
 Their urine and fecal matter will create uncomfortable and unsanitary conditions for your family.
 And if a squirrel dies while in your home, the odor can lead to headaches and nausea.
 That’s why it’s so important to pursue professional help for removal and carcass disposal.

 Can I remove the squirrels myself?